lilye6368/sep10-freedom-project/blog/entry05.md

 ## Conclusion

-Overall, learning how to use Animate.css has been a pretty big challenge since I am a beginner even though the code is basic, but it is cool t o see the small amount of progress I made with the basic animations.
+Overall, learning how to use Animate.css has been a pretty big challenge since I am a beginner even though the code is basic, but it is cool to see the small amount of progress I made with the basic animations.

 [Previous](entry04.md) | [Next](entry06.md)